-The back of both devices again shows everything the T95U Pro lacks: an OTG port, a micro-USB port, or a RCA connection.
+The back of both devices again shows everything the T95U Pro lacks: an OTG port, a micro-USB port, or an RCA connection.
 This severely limits the connectability of the T95U, especially when compared side-by-side like this against the T8V.
-The sides of the devices again shows how the T95U has only a single USB port, and a micro-SD card, where our T8V Smart TV Box has TWO USB ports, and a larger standard SD card.
+The sides of the devices again show how the T95U has only a single USB port, and a micro-SD card, where our T8V Smart TV Box has TWO USB ports, and a larger standard SD card.

 Inside of our T8V packaging comes a high quality remote, an HDMI cable, and a quality power connection cable.
 But what does the T95U come with?
-A very cheaply made power cable, a remote that’s very poorly designed and put together, and a very low quality HDMI cable.
-If I show you the remotes side by side, you can see how many functions our remote has in comparison to the T95U.
+A very cheaply made power cable, a remote that’s very poorly designed and put together, and a very low-quality HDMI cable.
+If I show you the remote’s side by side, you can see how many functions our remote has in comparison to the T95U.
 As many flaws, and the overall lack of quality the T95U might have, what really matters for you is performance.

 Great!
 Immediately I’m running into a MAJOR problem with the T95U, the poorly designed power connection is forcing me to hold the power connector into the back of the T95U JUSSSTTT RIGHT so that it will operate properly.
 You can see the power light turning on and off just by simply moving it around.
-This is not a good start, but pretty much what’s expected of a low quality imitation like the T95U Pro.
+This is not a good start, but pretty much what’s expected of a low-quality imitation like the T95U Pro.
 I finally got the T95U Pro to stay connected and powered on, let’s see if it stays on long enough to finish this review.

 I will be testing this device using AnTuTu benchmarking, to give you an accurate and unbiased analysis of the speed and performance of this cheaply designed device.
-The final score after a sped up 6 minute testing session: 35,709.
+The final score after a sped up 6-minute testing session: 35,709.

 For anyone not familiar with AnTuTu benchmark testing, this is a surprisingly low score for what is specced at a much higher level.
 Here are the details the test found.
-It is operating on Android 6.0 OS, and has an 8-core processor, but it’s shocking how under-performing this device really is.
+It is operating on Android 6.0 OS and has an 8-core processor, but it’s shocking how under-performing this device really is.